 Why this lesson matters

 Browser operations and credential safety

-Anyone planning to touch authenticated websites, web research, or browser-driven workflows.
+Anyone planning to touch authenticated websites, web research, or browser-driven workflow automation.

+Why this lesson matters